-An Open-Label, Phase I Study to Evaluate the Safety, Pharmacokinetics and Preliminary Antitumor Activity of RO7227166 (a CD19 Targeted 4-1BB Ligand) in Combination With Obinutuzumab and in Combination With Glofitamab Following a Pre-Treatment Dose of Obinutuzumab Administered in Participants With Relapsed/Refractory B-Cell Non-Hodgkin's Lymphoma
+An Open-Label, Phase I/II Study to Evaluate the Safety, Pharmacokinetics and Preliminary Anti-Tumor Activity of Englumafusp Alfa (RO7227166, A CD19 Targeted 4-1BB Ligand) in Combination With Obinutuzumab and in Combination With Glofitamab Following a Pre-treatment Dose of Obinutuzumab Administered in Participants With Relapsed/Refractory B-Cell Non-Hodgkin's Lymphoma

 Study Overview